Fernanda Contreras Gómez: 2022: Major & WTA 1000 debuts and first wins, top 150 in singles

 At the French Open, Contreras qualified for the main draw to make her Grand Slam tournament debut.
 She defeated Panna Udvardy in the first round, before losing to 20th seed Daria Kasatkina.

 She qualified for her second and third major in a row at Wimbledon and the US Open.

 At the Pan Pacific Open, Contreras earned her first main-draw qualification in a WTA Tour event and defeated former top-10 player Sofia Kenin.
 As a result, she reached the top 150, at No. 141 climbing 41 positions in the rankings.

 She made her WTA 1000 debut at the 2022 Guadalajara Akron as a wildcard, losing to Ajla Tomljanović in the first round.

 2023: WTA Tour final & top 100 in doubles

 Ranked No. 143 in doubles, Contreras reached her first WTA Tour doubles final at the 2023 Monterrey Open, partnering Kimberly Birrell, after the pair received a wildcard.
 As a result, she reached the top 100 in the doubles rankings.

 Contreras received a main draw wildcard for the WTA 1000 Miami Open.
 Initially, she was entered in the qualifying draw, but after withdrawals, Emma Raducanu entered the main draw with her own ranking instead of as a wildcard, and Contreras was promoted to the main draw, given a wildcard.

+2026: Retirement

+Contreras Gómez announced her retirement from professional tennis in February 2026.